 Design thinking aims to capture designers' creativity-driven approach to innovation that can be applied to anything from physical products and intangible services, to formulating and solving complex social problems.
 Design thinking promotes a particular mind-set that takes the user experience, or a human-centred perspective, as point of departure.
 While research into the application of design thinking to business problems is well documented, the utilisation of design thinking in university innovation is limited to few cases, and requires better understanding of how to establish design thinking capacity in an academic collaboration context.
 This research establishes an interdisciplinary design thinking framework at the University of Technology, Sydney, that forms the basis for three experimental projects.
 New design thinking tools, such as '5X5' and 'faceboard', are developed and a novel public and university innovation program is tested over ten repeated scenarios.
 The design thinking framework can be adopted for practice and further research.
 This volume documents the first-steps taken by a cross-faculty university group towards developing an interdisciplinary innovation capacity.
 It demonstrates how through trialling the practices and methods of design thinking, a deep appreciation of designing, thinking, and practicing creativity emerges across non-design participants.
 Diverse disciplinary backgrounds and perspectives are illustrated as a source of opportunity to address complex teaching and research challenges.
 'U.Lab - It's About You' is published by DAB Docs, University of Technology, Sydney.

-Cretchley, PC, Edwards, SL, O'Shea, P, Sheard, J, Hurst, J & Brookes, WC 2014, 'Research and/or learning and teaching: a study of Australian professors' priorities, beliefs and behaviours', Higher Education Research and Development, vol. 33, no. 4, pp. 649-669.View/Download from: UTS OPUS or Publisher's site
+Cretchley, PC, Edwards, SL, O'Shea, P, Sheard, J, Hurst, J & Brookes, WC 2014, 'Research and/or learning and teaching: a study of Australian professors' priorities, beliefs and behaviours', Higher Education Research and Development, vol. 33, no. 4, pp. 649-669.View/Download from: Publisher's site

 This paper presents findings from an empirical study of key aspects of the teaching and research priorities, beliefs and behaviours of 72 professorial and associate professorial academics in Science, Information Technology and Engineering across four faculties in three Australian universities.
 The academics ranked 16 research activities and 16 matched learning and teaching (L&T) activities from three perspectives: job satisfaction, role model behaviour and perceptions of professional importance.
 The findings were unequivocally in favour of research in all three areas and remarkably consistent across the universities.
 The only L&T activity that was ranked consistently well was 'improving student satisfaction ratings for teaching', an area in which academics are increasingly held accountable.
 Respondents also indicated that their seniors encourage research efforts more than L&T efforts.
 Recommendations include that higher education rewards for quality L&T are maintained or improved and that recognition of L&T research domains is further strengthened.

-Koppi, T, Sheard, J, Naghdy, F, Edwards, SL & Brookes, WC 2010, 'Towards a Gender Inclusive Information and Communications Technology Curriculum: a Perspective from Graduates in the Workforce', Computer Science Education, vol. 20, no. 4, pp. 265-282.View/Download from: UTS OPUS or Publisher's site
+Koppi, T, Sheard, J, Naghdy, F, Edwards, SL & Brookes, WC 2010, 'Towards a Gender Inclusive Information and Communications Technology Curriculum: a Perspective from Graduates in the Workforce', Computer Science Education, vol. 20, no. 4, pp. 265-282.View/Download from: Publisher's site

 An online survey was conducted of recent information and communications technology (ICT) graduates from 21 Australian universities.
 A range of abilities including personal/interpersonal, cognitive, business and technical were examined in relation to importance in the workplace and university preparation of those abilities.
 In addition, a set of six open-ended text-response questions concerned with the curriculum and other workplace preparation were asked.
 Quantitative and qualitative analyses revealed a range of responses that were significantly different according to gender.
 Amongst the significant findings are that females are more concerned than males with interpersonal communication, the development of people-skills and the people side of ICT.
 Implications for the ICT curriculum are that it should have more than a narrow male-centred technological focus and include the involvement of people and the effects of ICT on society in general.
 This broad inclusive pedagogical approach would satisfy the needs expressed by all respondents and contribute to increasing the enrolments of both female and male students in ICT.